ChaseMadson/266-final-project/README.md

-# 266-final-project
+# 266 Final Project: Hidden in the Fine Print: An NLP Approach to Informed Consent
-Project repository for Group 2 in section 11 of the Fall w207 MIDS course
+Project repository for Chase Madson's solo final project for the UC Berkeley MIDS course 266: Natural Language Processing with Deep Learning

+### Topic
+Creating a model that interprets TOS agreements for the end-user to improve informed consent, with a focus on improving readability and calling attention to unsavory terms.

+### Members
+- Chase Madson